 SI Ipswich have:

-- Made 60 syringe driver bags for Ipswich Hospital for the use for cancer and end of life patients (both women and men).
+- Made over 300 syringe driver bags for Ipswich Hospital for the use for cancer and end of life patients (both women and men).
 This is an ongoing project.

 - Given an award of £250 from the Club’s Education Bursary to a refugee woman to undertake a CACHE Level 3 Award in Childcare and Education.